 Basketball is a great game for physical exercise.
 You may already be a fan of the sport or have watched the games at the Olympics or in International or National leagues.

-Even if you have never been into the game before, or your children haven't it is now becoming increasingly popular in schools and clubs in the UK.
+Even if you have never been into the game before, or your children haven't it is really popular in schools and clubs in the UK.

 Not only is it great exercise and great fun, it helps improve hand eye coordination, balance and team work.